cokelaer/bioservices/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-1.10.0    * Update uniprot to use the new API (june 2022) 1.9.0     * Update unichem to reflect new API
+1.10.1    * allow command line to download genbank and GFF 1.10.0    * Update uniprot to use the new API (june 2022) 1.9.0     * Update unichem to reflect new API
 1.8.4     * biomodels.
 Fix #208